r4m0D/DistributedSystemsG1-MPI/README.md

 ![Architecture](attachments/mpi-architecture.png "System Architecture")

+### Expected Input/Output

+- **Input**:
+	- The limits of the integral and the number of sub-intervals to divide the integral.
+	- The node list and the number of processes to run on each node.
+- **Output**: The result of the integral calculation using the trapezoidal rule, obtained by aggregating the partial results from all worker nodes.

 ### Implementation

 The system consists of one main node (master) and 4 worker nodes (slaves), where the main node is responsible for distributing the integration tasks across the worker nodes.